wisogetnid/roll20-dnd-5e-macros/documentation/character/doc_character-traits.md

 ```

-## "spellcard" Abilities on generic Character sheet
+## "trait" Abilities on generic Character sheet
-add abilitites to the spellcard character
+add abilitites to the trait character

 **trait0**